 The Usage chart shows details about how your customers are using your app over the selected period of time.
 Note this chart does not track unique users for your app or unique user sessions (that is, a user is represented in this chart whether they used your app just once or multiple times).

-This chart has four separate tabs that you can view, showing usage by day or week (depending on the duration you've selected).
+This chart has separate tabs that you can view, showing usage by day or week (depending on the duration you've selected).

 - Users: Shows the total number of user sessions over the selected period of time.
 Each user session represents a distinct period of time, starting when the app launches (process start) and ending when it terminates (process end) or after a period of inactivity.
 Because of this, a single customer could have multiple user sessions over the same day or week.
 The total number of Active users (any customer using the app that day or week) and New users (a customer who used your app for the first time that day or week) are also shown.
 Note that if you have applied any filters to the page, you won't see New users in this chart.